 - Throw pillows.
 We clean our pillowcases all the time, so why do we overlook throw pillows?
 They’re just… there.
 They’re part of the couch.
 But think about how much time family members, pets, and guests are laying on them—they’re most likely full of dust mites.
 If you don’t have removable pillow covers that can be thrown into the washer, here’s how to clean your throw pillow.

 - Top of door frames.
 Unless you’re looking for the key you hid on top of one of your door frames to get into the room you accidentally locked yourself out of, you won’t notice the thick layer of dust.
-Show your doors some love this Spring!
+Show your doors from composite door Bristol this Spring!

 - Baseboards.
 Just like the top of your door frames, if you’re not laying on the ground at eye-level staring at your baseboards, you most likely won’t notice the layer of dust that’s made its home there.
 Our favorite duo to tackle this is Mr. Clean Magic Eraser and dryer sheets!
 Scrub away with the eraser, let it dry, then rub the dryer sheets on them (this will prevent dust from clinging as much).